Willyb15/Data-Science-Python/week1/day2-intro_python/matt_drury/script.md

 This is all well and good, but what if you were tasked with calculating the millionth triangular number.
 You couldn't really type all that out in any reasonable amount of time, and even if you could, aren't computers supposed to *save* us work?

 Luckily there is a way out.
-Notice that the three lines of code above show a lot of repitition:
+Notice that the three lines of code above show a lot of repetition:

 ```
 In [84]: first_triangular_number = 1